Tarantula Hill

-Tarantula Hill, also known as Dawn’s Peak, is a 1057 ft peak in Thousand Oaks, California.
+Tarantula Hill, is a 1057 ft peak in Thousand Oaks, California.

 It is located on a 45 acre open space and is operated by the Conejo Open Space Conservation Agency (COSCA).
 Climbing Tarantula Hill is a steep 0.5 mi trail; the trailhead is located at 287 West Gainsborough Road, across the road from the main entrance to Conejo Valley Botanic Garden.
 Atop the mountain there is a 360-degree panoramic view of the Conejo Valley, the Simi Hills and the Santa Monica Mountains.
 There is also a fenced-in water reservoir located on top.
 It was once a popular hang-gliding site.
 It was once a volcanic mound but went dormant 16 million years ago.

 The hill is located near the center of the Conejo Valley.

+The origin of the name "Tarantula Hill" is unclear, although it has been called that since at least 1966.
+A brewery in Thousand Oaks is named for it.
+The hill is occasionally referred to as "Dawn's Peak", although that also refers to "Peak 6582, California" in Riverside county.